-Straw mushrooms, also known as paddy straw mushrooms, or Volvariella Volvacea, is an edible mushroom that grows all over East and Southeast Asia.
+Straw mushrooms (Volvariella volvacea), also known as paddy straw mushrooms, are an edible mushroom variety that grows all over East and Southeast Asia.
 It is a popular ingredient in Asian recipes.
 This article will guide you through the process of identifying, growing, harvesting, and using straw mushrooms for cooking and preserving.

 Did you know: straw mushrooms are the third most consumed mushroom in the world?